-A sustainable competitive wholesale power market must recognize three salient structural elements: state nonmarket revenues for renewable energy; a significant level of generation resources subject to cost of service regulation; and the structure and performance of the existing market based generation fleet.
+A sustainable competitive wholesale power market must recognize, and accept, and incorporate in the market design three salient structural elements: nonmarket revenues for renewable energy from state programs; a significant level of generation resources subject to cost of service regulation; and the structure and performance of the existing market based generation fleet.
 The relatively recent provision of nonmarket revenues to specific uneconomic existing resources, primarily nuclear power plants, is also a fact, but this is rent seeking by resources owners and not a structural element of markets.
 Subsidies to specific resources that are uneconomic as a result of competition are an effort to reverse market outcomes with no commitment to a regulatory model and no attempt to mitigate negative impacts on competition.
 The unit specific subsidy model is inconsistent with the PJM market design and inconsistent with the market paradigm and constitutes a significant threat to both.
-The events of 2018 have demonstrated that subsidies are contagious but also that antivirals exist.
+The events of the last 15 months have demonstrated that subsidies are contagious but also that antivirals exist.